BrunoConcei/EDPIoTHackathon2017/Documentation/hardware-intermediate-registers.md

 ### **4.** **Tariff Registers**

- - Values from Active Damand Control Threshold Tariff 1-6 should be the same (10350 VA)
+ - Values from Active Demand Control Threshold Tariff 1-6 should be the same (10350 VA)

  - T1 is "Vazio", T2 is "Ponta" and T3 is "Cheias"